Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

-complemented with boundary conditions for $T$ and $\bfU$ as in \eqref{eq:bc}.
 The analysis of convection in the large Prandtl number limit is of basic interest in a variety of physical contexts, most notably in modeling certain portions of the earth's mantle and for convection in gasses under high pressure, where the Prandtl number can reach the order of $10^{24}$, see \cite{ConstantinDoerin1999, ConstantinDoering2001, OttoSeis2011}.
-It is worth emphasizing that the system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} has very complex dynamics even without stochastic forcing when the Rayleigh number(s) are sufficiently large; see \cite{ConstantinDoerin1999, BodenschatzPeschAhlers2000, ConstantinDoering2001, Wang2004a, park2006, AhlersGrossmannLohse2009, LohseXia2010, OttoSeis2011}.
+It is worth emphasizing that the system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} has very complex dynamics even without stochastic forcing when the Rayleigh number(s) are sufficiently large; see \cite{BreuerHansen09,ConstantinDoerin1999, BodenschatzPeschAhlers2000, ConstantinDoering2001, Wang2004a, park2006, AhlersGrossmannLohse2009, LohseXia2010, OttoSeis2011}.